 Although greyhounds do adhere to the general theme of the music video, Swedish House Mafia’s music video for “Greyhound” is extra-appealing because it could very well have been cut from a blockbuster film.
 The quality of the video is impeccable, and the way the characters watching the race are dressed is so intriguing and entertaining that it adds an otherworldly feel to the song's high-speed energy.
 From the robotic greyhounds to the luxurious getups, this music video is one of the most progressive films I have ever seen in EDM.

 4) Levels - Avicii

 What will forever be one of the main hymns of the EDM culture, the music video for “Levels” by Avicii is hilarious.
-This music video highlights the stereotypical boring cubicle office environment, and annihilates the scene via “Levels” as the main character dances vigorously throughout the office.
-The music video gets a little weird when he pushes a boulder up a mountain with a rainbow in the background; it also gets a little unclear when a flower blossoms from his mouth and all the nurses begin a sudden collective flash mob.
-Although Avicii’s career has evolved past this infamous tune, Avicii still puts out elaborate music videos, such as his recent single “Addicted To You.”
+This music video highlights the stereotypical boring cubicle office environment and annihilates the scene via “Levels” as the main character dances vigorously throughout the office.
+The music video gets a little weird when he pushes a boulder up a mountain with a rainbow in the background; it also gets a little unclear when flowers blossom from his mouth and all the nurses begin a sudden collective flash mob.
+Although Avicii’s career has evolved past this infamous tune, Avicii still puts out elaborate music videos.

 5.)
 Weapon Of Choice - Fatboy Slim

 The music video for “Weapon Of Choice” by Fatboy Slim features the one and only Christopher Walken, basically ensuring this short film is a cinematic masterpiece.
 I mean, who hasn’t fantasized about running loose in a hotel and dancing everywhere to just "do your thing."
 Just watching Walken frolic around like he’s in a field of daisies makes this music video a genuine classic.
 Not to mention the fact that Walken can, in fact, fly in the video as well.